opensim-org/opensim-core/DevelopmentProposals/template.md

 ### Architecture
 Include a system architecture diagram.
-This should be a conceptual diagram that describes what components of Gazebo will be utilized or changed, the flow of information, new classes, etc.
+This should be a conceptual diagram that describes what components of OpnSim will be utilized or changed, the flow of information, new classes, etc.

 ### Interfaces
-Describe any new interfaces or modifications to interfaces, where interfaces are protobuf messages, function API changes, SDF changes, and GUI changes.
+Describe any new interfaces or modifications to interfaces, function API changes, SDF changes, and GUI changes.
 These changes can be notional.
+Describe if/how/when OpenSim users/developers will be affected.

 For example:
 Plot proto message: A message that carries plot data will be created to transmit data from the server to the client.

 Include any UX design drawings.

+#### Bindings
+Describe implications to Python and Java bindings.

+### Backwards Compatibility
+Describe implications on backwards compatibility.
+Particularly if/how/when code written to previous versions of OpenSim will break and how are they addressed going forward.

 ### Lifecycle and Ownership
 Describe the intended lifecycle of new objects.